codimoc/secret-wallet/README.md

 ## <a id="requirements"></a>Dependencies and requirements
-The **secret wallet** uses the AWS cloud to store the secret information, in particular it relies on the *no-SQL* service AWS *DynamoDB*.
-This is a database with tables that can be defined simply by the declaration of one or two primary keys.
-The remaining part of the schema can change and grow and it is data driven, *i.e.* it depends on the format of the records we want to store.
+The **secret wallet** uses the AWS cloud to store the secret information; in particular it relies on the *no-SQL* service, known as AWS *DynamoDB*.
+This is a database with tables that can be defined by the declaration of one or two primary keys.
+The remaining part of the schema can change and grow based on the data inserted, depending on the format of the records we want to store.
 The advantage of this storage solution are:
 *   It is a remote storage widely available on the Amazon cloud.
-*   It is simple to use and create new tables,
+*   It is easy to use and create new tables,
-*   And mainly, it is available in the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc) package that Amazon offers as an entry point into their echo-system.
+*   It is available in the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc) package that Amazon offers as an entry point into their echo-system.

-In order to use the **secret wallet** it is therefore required to use or create a new Amazon AWS account.
+In order to use the **secret wallet** it is necessary to use an Amazon AWS account,  or create a new one.
 This can be done quickly and easily from the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc) page.
-Once the account has been created, the three pieces of information required in order to use this app are:
+Once the account has been created, three pieces of information are required for the **secret wallet**:
-*   **aws_access_key_id**: to identify the account
+*   the **aws_access_key_id**: to identify the account
-*   **aws_secret_access_key**: which can be generated after logging into the account; this key can be regenerated several times
+*   the **aws_secret_access_key**: which can be created after logging into the account; this key can be regenerated several times.
-*   **region**: the physical location of the server, possibly close to the location of usage.
+*   the **region**: the physical location of the server, possibly close to the location of usage.

-These three pieces of information should be noted down when creating the account or copied into the clipboard or on a file.
-They will be required later, when [configuring](#configuration) the **secret wallet**.
+These three records should be noted down when creating the account or copied onto the clipboard or on a file.
+They will be needed later, when [configuring](#configuration) the **secret wallet**.

-It should be noted that the initial AWS keys, produced when creating the new account, are root credentials for that account.
-It is safer, once logged into this new AWS account, to create some IAM roles with limited access, for example a programmatic user, and to use these credentials instead.
+It should be noted that the initial AWS keys, produced on creation of the new account, are root credentials for that account.
+It is safer, once logged into this new AWS account, to generate a different IAM role with limited access, for example a programmatic user, and to use the relative credentials instead.
 Instruction on how to do this can be found [here](https://aws.amazon.com/iam/).

 ## <a id="installation"></a>Installation
-The **secret wallet** is installed in the usual manner, as any other python package, and requires a minimum python version of 3.6.
+The **secret wallet** is installed in the usual manner, as any other python packages, and requires a minimum Python version of 3.6.
 The installation is done with:

     pip install secret-wallet-codimoc

-This will first install all the dependencies from other python packages and will produce two new executable scripts:
+After installing all the dependencies from other python packages,  it produce twos new executable scripts:
 *   **secret_wallet** for the command line management of the secret wallet and
 *   **secret_wallet_conf** for the first time configuration as described below

 ## <a id="configuration"></a>First time configuration
 Configuring the **secret wallet** is required in order to save both the AWS credentials for the Amazon cloud and the device's configuration key, which is the first layer of security to protect your secrets.
-This configuration creates also the DynamoDB table used to store the secrets on the remote server.
+This configuration also creates the DynamoDB table used to store the secrets.

 This *first time configuration* is performed by running the **secret_wallet_conf** script from the command line.
-This script is interactive, in the old way of *questions and answers*, and provides some defaults value when possible.
+This script is interactive, in the old way of *questions and answers*, and provides some default values when possible.
 It is divided into two separate steps, each of which can be skipped.
-Skipping a section allows to avoid overwriting credentials if the system was partially configured, and a partial change of configuration is desired.
+Skipping a step allows to avoid overwriting credentials, if the system was partially configured, and a partial change of configuration is desired.

 These steps are:
-*   Storing the **AWS credentials**: this step results in creating or modifying the *credentials* file in the *.aws*  directory, located in the user home directory.
+*   Storing the **AWS credentials**: this results in creating or modifying the *credentials* file in the *.aws*  directory, located in the user home directory.
 This file is typically divided into separate sections.
 This allows to persist  different connections to different services on the Amazon cloud.
 The section relevant to the **secret-wallet** is market with the heading [secret-wallet].
 *   Storing the **secret wallet configuration**: this step persists the information in the *secretwallet.json* file in the *.secretwallet* directory, located in the user home directory.
 This configuration file is used to store the device encryption key, the name of the AWS connection profile and the table name where the secrets are stored.
-This file is also used to store customisation parameters as is described in [this section](#customisation).
+This file is also used to store customisation parameters as described in [this section](#customisation).

-When running the configuration script and a question is asked, type the first letter of the answer (e.g. *s* for *skip*) to select that choice.
-Whenever a default value is suggested, hitting the *Return* button will confirm that choice.
+When questions are asked during the configuration, please type the first letter of the answer (e.g. *s* for *skip*) to select that choice.
+Whenever a default value is suggested, simply hit the *Return* button to confirm that choice.

 ## <a id="passwords"></a>Password strength
-Strong passwords are required by this application and whenever a new password is needed, two verifications are performed:
+Strong passwords are required by this application, Whenever a new password is needed, two verifications are performed:
-*   that the password is strong
+*   verify that the password is strong
-*   that the passoword is verified by re-entering it a second time.
+*   verify that the password is correctly typed, by re-entering it a second time.

 A chosen password is considered to be strong under the following requirements:
 *   At least eight characters long